Forfar railway station

 Forfar railway station served the town of Forfar, Angus, Scotland from 1848 to 1967 on the Scottish Midland Junction Railway.
 It was the second station in Forfar, following the earlier Forfar Playfield railway station terminus.

 History

 The station opened on 2 August 1848 by the Scottish Midland Junction Railway.
 There was a goods yard to the north which was extant when the first station opened.
-The station closed to passengers traffic on 4 September 1967.
+The station closed to passengers traffic on 4 September 1967, and the infrequent freight traffic stopped by 1982.